guykoy123/MITM/README.md

 It will reroute all traffic on the network through the localhost and saves all data

+TODO:
+  fix privilege updating
+  url removing
+  add email notification

 privilege:

-  0: admin
+  0 - admin
-  1: blacklist
+  1 - blacklist
-  2: whitelist
+  2 - whitelist